 by Michael Maciel

-It’s impossible to discuss Mullholland Drive without telling how it ends.
+It’s impossible to discuss Mulholland Drive without telling how it ends.
 But this is not really the right way to put it, because this movie does not stand still for time.
 The beginning and end blur together, the same way that the lead actors do; characters shift in and out of roles; landscape and mindscape are indistinguishable throughout most of the movie.
 If this were a book, no single chapter would make sense unless you had already read every other chapter.
 And to make matters even more difficult, the chapters are not presented in order.
-Nevertheless, Mullholland Drive is an extraordinary film—first, second, and third time around.
+Nevertheless, Mulholland Drive is an extraordinary film—first, second, and third time around.

 Since you’ve already seen it (if you haven’t, stop reading now and watch it), I would like to begin by proposing the “actual” timeline as I see it:

 Diane Selwyn, a naïve nobody from Nowhere, Ontario, wins a small-town jitterbug contest and heads off for Hollywood to put her name in lights.
 During her flight, she waxes on about her dreams of becoming a star to a jaded old couple who tell her that she is a fool, and that she will disappear (like her mother did) into obscurity.
 After she lands at LAX, someone steals her luggage while she is waiting for a cab, setting the tone for the string of failures that lie ahead.
 As the old couple drive away from the airport in their posh limousine, they laugh hilariously (the woman slaps her husband’s thigh several times – a real “knee-slapper”) at the pie-in-the-sky hopes of young (and stupid) would-be actresses like Diane who have no idea that they are nothing more than grist for the mill of the Dream Machine.